jmrada14/groq-ocr/README.md

   apiKey: process.env.GROQ_API_KEY, // Get your API key from https://console.groq.com/
   model: GroqVisionModel.LLAMA_32_90B, // available models: LLAMA_32_11B, LLAMA_32_90B.
 Default: LLAMA_32_11B
   jsonMode: false, // Default: false.
 Set to true to get JSON output.
+  additionalInstructions: "Additional instructions to be included in the prompt.", // Use to give custom instructions to the model.
 });
 ```